 - Cardiac rehab

-Newton Abbot Stroke Unit (Teign ward) has 15 beds and provides rehabilitation as part of a pathway for people with stroke across South Devon.
+Newton Abbot Stroke and Neuro Unit (Templar ward) has 30 beds, of which 15 are stroke beds and 5 are neuro beds (the combination varies on demand).
+The ward provides rehabilitation as part of a pathway for people with stroke / neuro conditions across South Devon.
 The unit accepts patients over the age of 16 who are medically stable, and provides inpatient care prior to supported discharge into the community.